pireddag/tm-forge/miscellanea/csv-table/README.md

 Columns can be separated by the following four separators: comma, semicolon, tab and space.
 If the separator is a space, multiple spaces are collapsed into one.

+This plugin uses code from guile-csv, available at https://github.com/NalaGinrut/guile-csv/tree/master and licensed under GPL v.3.0, with a small modification, to read csv files compliant to the rfc4180 specification (https://www.ietf.org/rfc/rfc4180.txt).
+In particular, guile-csv is able to read quoted fields **as long as the opening quote comes immediately after the separator and the closing quote is the last character of the field**; quoted fields may contain delimiters, quotes and line breaks (see rfc4180 for details).

 ## Warnings

 The function expects a file with a simple structure, where every row has the same number of entries and **does not do any error-checking**.